For those schools that cannot visit the museum's campus an out-reach program, HERITAGE IN A SUITCASE, is available for use in your school.

 6. A typewriter that students can use.

-Volunteers are also available to visit schools to facilitate a 20 minute presentation based on a visit from a School Inspector and writing with slates.
+Volunteers are also available to visit schools to facilitate a 20 minute presentation based on a visit from a 1930s School Inspector and writing with slates.
+No cost.

 The Centre promotes its exhibitions and artifacts to primary school teachers as a 'hands on' learning option linked to the National History Curriculum.
-Our program is ideally suited for Year 2 students, although Year 1 students can be accommodated.
+Our program is ideally suited for Year 2 students, although Year 1 students can be accommodated in Terms 3 and 4 of the school year.

 1) Experience what it was like to be a student at a small rural school between the two world wars